Rabana Chhaya

 Rabana Chhaya is a form of shadow puppetry from the eastern Indian state of Odisha.

 History

-Rabana Chhaya literally means 'the shadow of Ravana' and is named after the eponymous evil king of the South Asian epic Ramayana.
+Rabana Chhaya literally means 'the shadow of Ravana' and is named after the eponymous evil king of the Hindu epic Ramayana.
 The lyrics for the performance are taken from the Bichitra Ramayana by the Odia poet Biswanatha Khuntia.
-That it has been named after the villain of the Ramayana has been ascribed variously to the influence of the Jains and the Tamils, both of whom view Rabana with greater sympathy than other Hindus.
+That it has been named after the villain of the Ramayana.
 Alternately it has been suggested that it was not named after Rama as he is an incarnation of the god Vishnu and it would have been inauspicious to refer to him as a shadow.

 Puppets

 Puppets used in Rabana Chhaya are made of deerskin, range from 6 inches to 2 feet in height and are mounted on bamboo poles.
 A complete performance requires as many as 700 puppets with multiple puppets being used to depict a diversity of moods for individual characters.
 Besides these puppets, there are others that set the background and the stock characters of the village barber and his grandson.
 The puppets are not coloured, have no joints and have perforations that outline their figures and costumes.
 The puppeteer manipulates the puppets using a split bamboo stick that runs down the middle of the puppet.
 The puppeteers magnify the shadows by holding the puppets away from the screen.
 These puppets are treated ceremonially, being blessed before they are first used and are cremated and the ashes strewn in a river when they become worn out and unusable.
 Another feature of the puppets is that the puppet form of Rabana is much larger than that of Rama with greater dramatic impact and casts an impressive shadow on the screen.